UM-ARM-Lab/tampc/README.md

 	```
 	python push_main.py learn_representation --seed 0 1 2 3 4 5 6 7 8 9 --representation learned_rex --batch 2048
 	```
 	learning across the 10 seeds is only necessary for reproducing figure 4.
-If you only care to run the tasks, you can use the saved model with `--rep_name corl_saved` for the block tasks and `--rep_name corl_saved_peg` for the peg tasks.
+If you only care to run the tasks, you can use the saved model with `--rep_name saved` for the block tasks and `--rep_name saved_peg` for the peg tasks.
 Alternatively, just learn the seed 1 for pushing and seed 0 for peg (default seeds).
 Should take about 1 hour per seed.
 3. (optional) learn ablations of the representation
 	```
 	python push_main.py learn_representation --seed 0 1 2 3 4 5 6 7 8 9 --representation rex_ablation --batch 500